cuongthach137/justablog/README.md

 Tiny project to familiarize myself with Tailwind Nextjs Graphql GraphqlCMS and Typescript

-NOTE: I took inspiration for the design from various sources, notably The Verge :D since my main focus was the logic
+NOTE: I took inspiration for the design from various sources, notably The Verge :D since my main focus was getting started with the above languages and knowledge